 Where would my blog be without Facebook?
 Everytime I do a new post, Weebly gives you the option to share on Facebook and Twitter.
 I have yet to get a Twitter account but I share the blogs on Facebook routinely.
 That is, after all, how I connect with Batten families.
 For that matter, that is how they most often connect with one another.
 Like most all of the others that follow Batten families, I try to give encouragement to them through comments on their posts.
 I have grown to love Batten families and it should not be any wonder.
 After all, that is what I have started to write about the most.
 I do my best to meet as many families as I can and to communicate my feelings towards them.
 I love the little warriors who battle Batten Disease.
 They inspire me to write.
 It is because of them that I have discovered that I do love to write.
 I have for the most part, quit hitting the like button on pictures of kids with Batten Disease.
 I now almost always hit the love heart button.
 I can’t help it.
 It is just the way I feel and if I do it for one child why shouldn’t I do it for the others.
 I hope that you don’t mind!
 You know what else?
 I have grown to love a lot of people through my involvement.
 Now, would we all get along perfectly if we lived close by?
 I would hope so but maybe not.
 The thing I like is that I have a group of people on social media that appreciate my son and they love the work that I do on their behalf.
 I have received a lot of support from the Batten community at this point and it is so appreciated!
 I really mean that!

 As I said earlier, there came a time when I felt that branching out and meeting more Batten families was a good idea.
 I am so glad that I did!
 This has all literally changed my life for the better.
 I am unafraid when it comes to doing these stories.
 It is hard to put into words but being known as a friend of the Batten community is a big deal to me.
-I have heard people make comments like, “He is writing about us.”
-You know what?
+I have heard people make comments like, “He is writing about us", and you know what?
+I am writing about families that battle Battens.
 I am not doing this to make a profit.
 Like I said earlier, if I ever was to gain monetarily from this, it would only be right to put it back into the community.
 This takes a lot of my free time away but it is better than sitting in front of the television all the time.
 I do it for the love of writing and for the love of the Batten community.
 It is my way of giving back.
+Following these families has enriched my life.

-When it comes to the blog and the direction that it has taken, I owe much to our dear friend Sandra Garrett.
-She goes by Sandy Lee Garrett on Facebook and she is a tremendous advocate for kids with cancer and rare diseases.
+When it comes to the blog and the direction that it has taken, I owe much to our friend Sandy Lee Garrett.
 She is the one that told me that I should reach out to and blog about these families.
-My friendship on Facebook with many of the key families in this blog at the beinning came from me learning of them from Sandy.
-For example, I would have never learned about Ollie’s Army except through Sandra!
-I would not know who Dixie Bergeron and her handsome Batten Warrior Jacoby are.
-Those are just two.
-Sandra first got her start following little Casen from Casen’s Crusade.
-She is also responsible for me becoming Facebook friends with Casen’s grandmother Pamela Cameron.
+My friendship on Facebook with many of the key families in this blog at the beginning came from me learning of them from Sandy.
+For example, I would have never learned about Ollie’s Army except through Sandy.
+I would not know who Dixie Bergeron and her handsome warrior son Jacoby are.
+I would not know about Elsie Clark and her grandson Marshall (NO Ordinary Love would never have been written)!
+Sandy first got her start following little Casen from Casen’s Crusade.
 Read the blog titled “The Caring Type”.
 Sandy lives in New Zealand and she traveled from halfway around the world to meet Casen.
 It is a beautiful story, as is Casen’s life!
-Pamela Cameron has been a real source of encouragement to me in my blogging.
-Thanks so much Pam!
-People often come into are lives for a reason.
-Sandy had a big part in giving me direction early on and things have just taken off from there!
+People often come into our lives for a reason.
+Sandy had a big part in giving me direction early on and things have just taken off from there.
+I will always be grateful to her for her contribution!

 So as I have said, I have a love for writing and I hope that it shows.
 The feedback on this blog has been overall very positive.
 The stories have changed as my ability to tell them has matured.
 I was extremely happy with the way that my last blog came out.
 I couldn’t have done it without the help of Montanna’s mom Jennifer and her grandmother Joan Avery.
 I was chatting with Joan after the blog was complete and the day was done.
 I told her that I was very happy with the way that it came out and with the number of people that looked at it.
 She said that I had done a good job for their girl and then she just said “I hate Batten Disease”.
 Upon seeing that in my chat window I just got this sinking feeling as her words brought it all home.
 I mean I love honoring these kids and you families in this way but we are talking about a terminal illness.
 I need to always make sure that my motives for doing what I do are correct and for the benefits of others.
 It's not about me!